dhannyjsb/Mohist/README.md

 If you are a plugin developer, you can add the following files to your library file `.\Mohist\build\localCache\Mohist\recompiled.jar`

-Mohist-xxxxx-universal.jar - is the server we should run it
+Mohist-xxxxx-server.jar - is the server we should run it

 ### Installation
 * Read the wiki in detail [**WIKI**](https://github.com/PFCraft/Mohist/wiki/Install-Mohist)